Lubbock County, TX - Oil & Gas Discussion archives

 DJ

 I have some mineral rights in Lubbock County but have never received any offers except to sell.
-Who should I contact about leasing if there is any interest now that Lubbock County is starting to get some potential activity.
+Who should I contact about leasing if there is any interest now that Lubbock County is starting to get some potential activity?

-On other mineral rights we have we were contacted by The Caffey Group here is some contact info:
+On other mineral rights we have, we were contacted by The Caffey Group.
+Here is some contact info:

 Hopefully this helps.

 Sometimes people think they have the mineral rights but it does not show that way in the Lubbock County records.
-That is what Landmen do they research the records and usually they will contact you.
+That is what landmen do: they research the records and usually they will contact you.

 After reading the article in the AJ I was stumped as to what the Cy-Jack field was, I had never heard of it.
-After doing a little research I came accross a company named Wagner and Brown who made a discovery last year 13 miles NW of Brownfield and field a new field discovery with the RRC naming it the Cy-Jack field after their founders Cy Wagner and Jack Brown.
+After doing a little research I came across a company named Wagner and Brown who made a discovery last year 13 miles NW of Brownfield and filed a new field discovery with the RRC naming it the Cy-Jack field after their founders Cy Wagner and Jack Brown.